sionide21/PyNotify/README.md

 Now you can run a long command and add this to the and to get feedback when it is done.

 	command_that_takes_a_while && alldone

+## RPC vs. UDS

+PyNotify can run in two modes.
+In RPC mode, it listens on a tcp port for connections.
+This is bound to localhost by default but can easily be changed to allow other machines to send notifications to the machine running the server.
+This can obviously be an issue if your co-workers like to spam you.
+For this reason, PyNotify runs in UDS mode by default.
+In this mode, it creates a file in your home directory and only users with write access to that file (ie you) can send notifications.
+The default file for this mode is `~/.pynotify.sock`.

 ## Issues